dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         _

-Enter an "\*" to create an event and *etm* prompts you for the event summary
+Notice that you don't have to search for the part of the form in which you specify the type of reminder - *etm* effectively makes the one entry area the appropriate spot for this and all other input.
+Now enter an `*` to create an event and *etm* will prompt you for the event summary.

         summary
         brief item description.
 Append an '@' to add an option.